21st Century Tower

 The 21st Century Tower is a 55-story skyscraper along the Sheikh Zayed Road in Dubai.
 When it was completed in 2003 it took the title of the world's tallest residential building, ultimately being surpassed by the Eureka Tower in Melbourne, Australia and the Q1 tower in Australia's Gold Coast.

+The logo of the AW Rostamani Group appears on the top of the tower.